 In this example,

 gcs is the current model

-that you wish to build.
+that you want to build.
 Building the model creates a zip file with

 the same name as model name.
 You can move this zip file to another

-machine and the source code in the zip file can be built to create
+machine and there build the source code in the zip file to create

-an executable which can be run independent of MATLAB and Simulink.
+an executable which can run independent of MATLAB and Simulink.

 The generated code compiles with both C and C++ compilers.
 For more